astr0coder99/exoplanet-project/README.md

 3. Run the cells to explore the data and analysis

 ## Data Source
--The dataset is sourced from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/), specifically from the **Confirmed Planets** Table.
+-The dataset is sourced from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/), specifically from the "Confirmed Planets" table.
 -A cleaned and filtered version (`Nasa_Dataset_Filtered_(3003_planets).csv`) is included in this repository which contains ~3,000 planets selected for having valid and relevant features used in the habitability scoring system.

 ## Habitability Scoring